Research Projects

 • Attitude development in Austria: Tracking the emergence of a sociolinguistic monitor in English/German bilinguals from B2 to C2 level (with Jana Pflaeging and Bradley Mackay, Salzburg)

-• Discourse markers, tag questions and indexicality: Towards an experimentally-assisted discourse analysis (AHRC-funded)
+• Discourse markers, tag questions and indexicality: Towards an experimentally-assisted discourse analysis (with Danielle Turton, Lancaster) (AHRC-funded)

 • The perception of consonantal variation in London and Edinburgh: A regional comparison (with Will Barras, Aberdeen; Michael Ramsammy, Edinburgh; Nicholas Flynn, Manchester; Leverhulme-funded grant Regional language variation and the indexical field)